tophefo/IpCamera/README.md

 ## Supported Things

-NON_ONVIF: For any camera that is not ONVIF compatible, yet has the ability to fetch a snapshot with a url.
+NON_ONVIF: For any camera that is not ONVIF compatible, and has the ability to fetch a snapshot with a url.

 ONVIF: Use for all ONVIF Cameras from any brand that do not have an API.